-When it comes to back pain, it is vital that your mattress provides the right level of support and comfort.
-Your mattress should offer an adequate level of support for you, encourage a healthy sleeping posture and ensure correct spinal alignment.
+When it comes to back pain, it's vital that your mattress provides the right level of support for you, encourages a healthy sleeping posture and ensures correct spinal alignment.

 There are a few signs that suggest your mattress could be the cause of your back pain.
 If any of the following apply to your mattress, it's time for a new one.

 - Your mattress is more than 7 years old

 - Over the years, the materials in your mattress will deteriorate and will no longer offer the correct level of support for your back.

 - Your mattress dips or sags

 - Sleeping on a lumpy mattress is not only uncomfortable, it also contributes to incorrect body weight distribution across the surface of the mattress.
 This causes pressure point build-up and soreness.